aws-samples/aws-saas-factory-hybrid-saas-identity/README.md

 ### Delete HSI solution
 Most of the infrastructure created in this solution is done using Codepipeline and step functions.
 So, destroying just the CDK stacks deployed will not delete everything.
 Run the below script that deletes all the custom domain mappings, secrets, parameters, certs and cloudformation stacks created by the HSI CodePipeline and Onboarding orchestrator before it proceeds to delete the base, oidc-provider CDK stacks.
 The prefix used by ssm parameters and secrets is "/mysaasapp" and this cleanup script greedily deletes all resources from secrets manager, parameter store with that prefix.
-> :information_source: This cleanup script will delete the pre-requisite hostedzone, codecommit repo, please delete them manually via console or CLI.
+> :information_source: This cleanup script will not delete the pre-requisite hostedzone, codecommit repo, please delete them manually via console or CLI.

 ```shell
 chmod +x ./scripts/cleanup.sh